IO-Design-Team/hive_ce/hive/README.md

 ## Store objects

 Hive not only supports primitives, lists, and maps but also any Dart object you like.
 You need to generate type adapters before you can store custom objects.

-Hive CE supports automatic type adapter generation using the `GenerateAdapters` annotation.
-This new method of generation has the following benefits:

-- No more manually adding annotations to every type and field
-- Generate adapters for classes outside the current package

 ### Create model classes